Last Updated 4 weeks ago

 Green List Countries

 The GREEN list is made up of countries with low prevalence of the virus and travellers coming from these countries are not subject to any preventative measures.
-All they need to do prior to their trip is complete a sanitary form online.
+All they need to do prior to their trip is complete a sanitary form.
+(We have been told this form is available from the airlines.)

 - Antigua and Barbuda